infor-design/enterprise-ng/DEVELOPER.md

  - Functions Prototypes (for source and response functions)
  - Events (for triggered events)

-It is **important** that the typings files accurately represent the underlying SoHoXi jQuery control, so any changes made by the SoHo team must be made to the corresponding typing file.
+It is **important** that the typings files accurately represent the underlying **enterprise** jQuery control, so any changes made to  the **enterprise** controls must be made to the corresponding typing file.

 ### The Component

-The structure of a very simple Soho Angular Component that wraps a ficticious jQuery Control called widget is defined below:
+The structure of a very simple **enterprise-ng** Component that wraps a ficticious jQuery Control called **widget** is defined below:

 ```typescript
 @Component({